dhui808/software-concepts/git/git.md

 ## How to roll back "main" branch to a specific commit "4f6e03d"?
   git reset --hard 4f6e03d
   git push --force origin main

+## How to switch git branch
+git checkout branch_name

 ## How to create new branch from the current branch and push it to remote?
   git checkout -b new_branch